 Dancing around the man also involves molinete, a routine in which the woman revolves around the man who serves as the anchor for her rotation.
 Since their torsos are connected in the embrace, the woman has to swivel her hips side to side to make a front step, a side step, a back step and a side step, circling the man.
 Every tanguera knows this figure but executing it flawlessly so that it feels smooth, comfortable and musical is not easy.
 In fact most women can't do molinete well because of the lack of training in dissociation.

 In short, four things are critically important regarding to dancing around the man.
 First, understanding that the woman's job is not to dance around the floor but to dance around the man.
 Second, maintaining a good embrace in a slightly leaning posture to secure the torso connection and mutual support while dancing.
 Third, spending a lot of time to practice dissociation in the molinete sequence until you are versed in swiveling your hips side to side in that leaning position.
-Finally, focusing on being one with the man instead of your own performance, and being careful about how to keep the movement compact and where to place your foot so that the two of you may always remain a coherent one in the dance, as shown in the first example above.
+Finally, focusing on being one with the man rather than on your own performance, and being careful about how to keep the movement compact and where to place your foot so that the two of you may always remain a coherent one in the dance.
 For a woman, learning tango is not primarily learning steps but learning to be one with the man.
 Tango is an intimate dance.
 How you dance it can make a big difference.

 March 11, 2017